Caraid O'Brien: Irish Yiddishkeit

 Despite her immersion in Yiddish literature and culture, O'Brien remains (in her own words) "culturally...
 Catholic..., more Irish than anything."
 She analogizes certain aspects of the status of Jews in America to that of the Irish in the British Isles.
 In an interview, she talked about how, in first translating God of Vengeance, "my model for how I wanted it to be was John Millington Synge's The Playboy of the Western World" (written one year before God of Vengeance), where Synge immersed himself for several months in the Gaelic-speaking Aran Islands, then wrote his play in English with some Irish Gaelic words.
 As O'Brien puts it, "[I]t was a translation," and its boisterous plot constituted "a 'shande far di goyim [embarrassment in front of the Gentiles],'... but in an Irish context.
 And so I wanted to do that with Sholem Asch."

+Cultural Impact

+O'Brien was credited by The New York Times with contributing to a modern revival of interest in Sholem Asch's work through her English-language translations of his plays.